Registration of the asylum application

 Role of EUAA (previously EASO) in registration[19]

 EUAA (previously EASO) deploys Registration Assistants to support the Greek Asylum Service in charge of registration across the territory.
-Registration Assistants are almost exclusively locally recruited interim staff, not least given that, in countries such as Greece, citizenship is required for access to the database managed by the police (Αλκυόνη) which is used by the Asylum Service.
+Registration Assistants are almost exclusively locally recruited interim staff, notably because citizenship is required for access to the database managed by the police (Αλκυόνη) which is used by the Asylum Service.

 Access to the procedure on the mainland

 Access to the asylum procedure remained a structural and endemic problem in Greece for many years.
 Difficulties with regard to access to the asylum procedure have been observed since the very start of the operation of the Asylum Service in 2013, in particular due to Asylum Service staff shortages and the non-operation of all RAO provided by law.
-A previous system for granting appointments for registration of asylum applications existed since 2014 through Skype, but proved to be ineffective in allowing access of persons applying for asylum to the procedure.
+A previous system for granting appointments for registration of asylum applications existed since 2014 through Skype, but proved inefficient to adequately allow access of persons applying for asylum to the procedure.
 Deficiencies in the Skype appointment system stemmed from limited capacity and availability of interpretation, and barriers to applicants’ access to the internet.
-Consequently, prospective asylum seekers frequently had to try multiple times (often over a period of several months) before they managed to get through to the Skype line to obtain an appointment for the full registration of their application, while facing the danger of a potential arrest and detention by the police.
-They were deprived of the assistance provided to asylum seekers, including reception conditions and in particular, access to housing.
+Consequently, prospective asylum seekers frequently had to try multiple times (often over a period of several months) before they managed to get through to the Skype line to obtain an appointment for the full registration of their application, while they remained undocumented and, therefore, were facing the danger of a potential arrest and detention by the police.
+They were deprived of the assistance to which they are entitled as asylum seekers, including reception conditions and in particular, access to housing.[21]

-On 13 July 2022, the Ministry of Migration and Asylum published a new online platform for the electronic pre-registration of asylum seekers in Greece.
-The procedure applies for all third country nationals arriving in Greece and wishing to claim asylum, as well as for those already residing in Greece and who have not been through reception and identification procedures.
-The platform is available in nine languages (Albanian, Arabic, Bengal, Dari, English, Farsi, Pashto, Turkish and Urdu), and after applicants have provided their personal information, they are asked to choose one of two registration facilities: in Diavata (Thessaloniki) or Malakasa (Attica).
-Once the electronic form is completed, a registration appointment will be assigned to the applicant and communicated via email.
-The first appointments took place on 1 September 2022, and it is understood that the facilities reached full capacity on the same day.[21]
-Until the end of December 2022, 14,942 registration appointments were delivered through the platform (7,516 in Malakassa and 7,426 in Diavata).[22]
+On 13 July 2022, the Ministry of Migration and Asylum operationalised a new online platform for the booking of appointments for lodging an initial asylum application in person for asylum seekers in Greece, which, as noted in several national Court decisions in cases represented by GCR,[22] is tantamount to confirming a person’s will to apply for asylum.
+The procedure applies to all third country nationals arriving in Greece and wishing to claim asylum, as well as for those already residing in Greece and who have not been through reception and identification procedures.
+The platform is available in twelve languages (Greek, Kurmanji, Albanian, Georgian, Arabic, Bengali, Dari, English, Farsi, Pashto, Turkish and Urdu), and after applicants have provided their personal information, they are asked to choose one of two registration facilities: in Diavata (Thessaloniki) or Malakasa (Attica).
+Once the electronic form is completed, a registration appointment would be assigned to the applicant and communicated via email.
+The first appointments took place on 1 September 2022, and it is understood that the facilities reached full capacity on the same day.[23]
+Between December 2023 and 23 June 2023, a total of 10,756 pre-registrations took place via the platform.[24]
+Data from 23 June onwards are not available, as noted,[25] on account of “the upgrade of the computer system carried out by the Services of the Ministry of Immigration and Asylum”.

-The appointment process mandates a maximum 25-day detention period in order for the procedure to be completed, restricting the freedom of movement of those who have registered for asylum.
-Pursuant to Article 8 of the EU Reception Conditions Directive (RCD), Member States ‘shall not hold a person in detention for the sole reason that he or she is an applicant for international protection’.[23]
-Despite this, the new platform utilises detention as the status quo for the registration of an asylum application, violating the RCD’s conditions of exceptional implementation.
-During this detention period, asylum seekers complete their asylum interview and wait for the first instance decision on their case.
-If the individual’s decision is negative, they are permitted to leave the camp, yet no specific instructions are provided regarding the competent Regional Asylum Office for submission of their appeal or their right for free legal aid in the second instance of their asylum procedure, further obstructing individuals’ effective access to asylum and due process.
+The appointment process mandates a de facto detention period of maximum 25 days in order for the procedure to be completed, restricting the freedom of movement of those who have registered for asylum.
+Pursuant to Article 8 of the EU Reception Conditions Directive (RCD), Member States ‘shall not hold a person in detention for the sole reason that he or she is an applicant for international protection’.[26]
+Despite this, the new platform uses de facto detention as the status quo for the registration of an asylum application, violating the RCD’s conditions of exceptional implementation.
+During this de facto detention period, asylum seekers complete their asylum interview and wait for the first instance decision on their case.

 In addition, there have been reports of an irregular distribution of appointments and extensive delays of appointment dates, with several appointments being assigned over twelve months after the initial pre-registration application was submitted.[27]
 In many cases, appointments were not available at all, further highlighting the lack of capacity of the facilities and resources available, forcing people to remain undocumented for extensive periods of time, without basic medical care, accommodation or essential services.

-Consequently, the issues that existed during the previous Skype pre-registration system persisted, where people were forced into a legal limbo without any official documentation or legal status and remain unsupported by appropriate structures to provide for their essential needs.
+Consequently, the issues that existed during the previous Skype pre-registration system persist, where people are forced into a legal limbo without any official documentation or legal status and remain unsupported by appropriate structures to provide for their essential needs.

 Access to the procedure from administrative detention

-Access to the asylum procedure for persons detained for the purpose of removal is highly problematic.
-The application of a detained person having expressed his or her wish to apply for asylum is registered only after a certain period of time.
+Access to the asylum procedure for individuals detained for the purpose of removal is highly problematic.
+The application of a detained person having expressed his or her wish to apply for asylum is registered with delay.
 The person remains detained between the expression of the intention to seek asylum and the registration of the application, by virtue of a removal order.
-He is deprived of any procedural guarantees provided to asylum seekers,[25] despite the fact that according to Greek law, any person who expresses his/her intention to lodge an application for international protection is an asylum seeker.
-Since the waiting period between expression of intention and registration is not counted in the Duration of Detention, asylum seekers may be detained for a total period exceeding the maximum detention time limit for asylum seekers.[26]
+He is deprived of any of the procedural guarantees provided to asylum seekers,[28] despite the fact that according to Greek law, any individual who expresses the intention to lodge an application for international protection is an asylum seeker.
+Since the waiting period between expression of intention and registration is not counted in the Duration of Detention, asylum seekers may be detained for a total period exceeding the maximum detention time limit for asylum seekers.[29]

 The findings of the UN Working Group on Arbitrary Detention in 2019 are still valid:[30]